riceissa/issarice.com/pages/my-uw-essays.md

 The UW application actually did not allow unicode characters like smart quotes and em-dashes, nor did it accept italics, so the essays as displayed here are in their intended form, not as they were submitted.
 Note that I don't necessarily agree with all of what's said below anymore.

+Thanks to KL for the extensive feedback I received while writing these essays.

 ## General admission essays

 ### Personal Statement